DavidTaapy/David-Learns-JavaScript/README.md

 ## Weather App By Current Location

 The following directory contains the project code for a weather application built using a tutorial made by Dev Ed at https://www.youtube.com/watch?v=wPElVpR1rwA&list=PL-tHL4yGBdKvFjT0OF2-yq3at-cMt8qW_&index=3!
 I have added the sunrise and sunset information above of the video content!
 The API used in this application is OpenWeatherMap which can be found at https://openweathermap.org/!
-The following API differs from the next as it uses the user's current location instead of the user entering the desired location!
+The following API uses the user's current location instead of the user entering the desired location!